Music of Indiana: Punk rock

 In Indianapolis, a vibrant 1970s punk rock and new wave scene existed.
 Artists involved in the scene included Latex Novelties, Joint Chiefs of Staff, and Dow Jones and the Industrials (from West Lafayette).
 One of the most influential Indiana punk bands was The Gizmos, from Bloomington, who spawned a thriving local alternative scene that included the likes of Amoebas in Chaos and The Dancing Cigarettes.
 Later, a hardcore punk and alternative rock band from Indianapolis called the Zero Boys became the single most important punk band ever to arise from the state.
 The Zero Boys started trying to make a local hardcore scene after seeing the Dead Kennedys in Chicago.
 Paul Mahern of the Zero Boys led the effort, and founded Affirmation Records, releasing several compilations and recordings from Articles of Faith (from Chicago) and local band Killing Children before going out of business.
 Indianapolis/Bloomington is home to post-hardcore/emo band Split Lip/Chamberlain who helped influence other emo contemporaries in the midwest such as Braid and The Get Up Kids.
 The Ataris formed in Anderson in the mid-90s by Anderson native Kristopher Roe.

 Bloomington has a large folk punk music scene.
 The town is home to Chris Clavin who runs the DIY punk rock record label Plan-It-X Records and is in the band Ghost Mice.
 Every other year Plan-It-X Records organizes Plan-it-X Fest, a large DIY punk music festival held in Bloomington.
 Bloomington is also home to the record labels Secretly Canadian, Jagjaguwar, and BlueSanct.
 From Kokomo, another folk punk group is Harley Poe fronted by Joe Whiteford.

 Lafayette is the home of Mass Giorgini's (of Squirtgun, Screeching Weasel, and Common Rider fame) Sonic Iguana Studios.
 Several legendary national and international punk bands have recorded or mastered their releases at Sonic Iguana, including platinum-selling acts such as Rise Against.
 Lafayette / West Lafayette is home to punk rock record label Oi! the boat records whose roster includes bands from around the US and Europe.
 In the 1980s, the Lafayette music scene featured bands such as Rattail Grenadier (later Squirtgun), Stone Soup (featuring Carrie Newcomer), East of Eden (with Newcomer's husband and guitarist Rob Meitus on guitar), and Styff Kytten (featuring Shannon Hoon later of Blind Melon.
 Izzy Stradlin and Axl Rose, both of whom went on to form Hollywood Rose and Guns N' Roses also emerged from the Lafayette music scene in the 1980s.

 Hip hop music

-Notable Indiana-based independent hip hop artists include Freddie Gibbs, Mark Battles, Kid Quill.
+Notable Indiana-based independent hip hop artists include Freddie Gibbs, Mark Battles, Kid Quill, and Honcho 5ive.